Skip to main content

 Drill-inAd group → keyword → search termAsset group → placement → search-intent category

-Reportable per-element metricsCost, clicks, conversions, CPA, ROAS at every levelCost / clicks / conversions at the asset group level; impressions only at the placement level; volume and conversions at the search-category level
+Metrics per elementCost, clicks, conversions, CPA, ROAS at every levelCost / clicks / conversions at the asset-group level; impressions only at the placement level; volume and conversions for each search category

 • Use Search when intent is clear.
 People are typing exactly what your product does, and you want full control over which queries trigger your ads.
 Most B2B SaaS demand-capture campaigns are Search.

 • Use Performance Max when intent is broader and you have the creative.
-Brand awareness, retargeting, or top-of-funnel campaigns where Google's automation can find audiences across surfaces.
-PMax needs a meaningful library of headlines, descriptions, images, and ideally videos to work well.
+Brand awareness, retargeting, or top-of-funnel work where Google's automation finds audiences across surfaces.
+PMax needs a meaningful library of headlines, descriptions, images, and ideally videos to perform.

-If you're early in paid search, start with Search.
-Add PMax later if the use case fits and you have the creative budget.
+If you're early in paid search, start with Search and add PMax later if the use case fits and you have the creative budget.

-Hero Marketer doesn't analyze or manage other Google Ads campaign types (Display, Video, Shopping, Demand Gen, Discovery, App).
+Hero Marketer doesn't analyze or manage other Google Ads campaign types, Display, Video, Shopping, Demand Gen, Discovery, or App.
 They're outside the product's scope today.
-If you have those running alongside Hero Marketer's campaigns, you'll see them in Google Ads but Hero AI won't drill into them.
+If you run those alongside Hero Marketer's campaigns, you'll see them in Google Ads, but Hero AI won't drill into them.